-NAM E:DATE: CONT TEXT: Person with whom you shared: Accompanied by: Opportunity a result of: INTEI RACTION What did you learn about this person?
-How did you transition into sharing the gospel?
-Evangelistic tool/specific gospel presentation used: In your opinion, how clear was your explanation of the gospel message?
-Did you leave out elements of the Gospel? any of the What key issues and/or questions surfaced during your conversation?
-Where there any hindrances to your conversation?
-How did you address these hindrances?
-Did you call for a response?
+- □ What did you learn about this person? - □ How did you transition into sharing the gospel? - Evangelistic tool/specific gospel presentation used: - In your opinion, how clear was your explanation of the gospel message?
+Did you leave out any of the elements of the Gospel? - What key issues and/or questions surfaced during your conversation? - Where there any hindrances to your conversation? - How did you address these hindrances? - Did you call for a response?
 Why or why not?
-If you did, how did they respond?
-If the person did not respond positively, what do you think is preventing him/her from received eiving Christ?
-What plans did you make to talk again?
-EVAL UATION What did you do well?
-What would you do differently next time?
-What did this experience teach you about disciple-making?
+If you did, how did they respond? - If the person did not respond positively, what do you think is preventing him/her from receiving Christ? - What plans did you make to talk again?